biotope/biotope-boilerplate/README.md

 ### Line-break errors in eslint

 If there are line-break errors in eslint, it may be because false line endings set by git.
+Try to check out the repo again.
 To prevent this use the git config "core.autocrlf".
 Use the command "git config core.autocrlf false" to prevent windows from using crlf instead of lf.